 BA (Honors) in Spanish, Ohio University, 2015

 Hannah Abrahamson is currently writing her dissertation, which examines the relationships between elite Spanish women and their Maya and Black dependents in sixteenth and early seventeenth-century Yucatan, Mexico.
 She completed her BA in Spanish Language and Literature and her MA in History.
 Prior to entering Emory's PhD program, she spent a year researching in the Archivo General de Indias in Seville, Spain.
 She has conducted doctoral research in state and ecclesiastical archives in Mexico City, Yucatan, and Campeche, Mexico.
-Her research and training have thus far been supported by Fulbright, Fulbright-Hays, the American Historical Association, the Conference on Latin American History, and Emory's Laney Graduate School.
+Her research and training have thus far been supported by Fulbright, Fulbright-Hays, the American Historical Association, the Conference on Latin American History, the Boundary End Archaeology Research Center, and Emory's Laney Graduate School.
+She is also an online course development consultant at the National Humanities Center.